bemeurer/bemeurer.github.io/content/post/2019-05-15-thoughts-on-karate-kid.md

 completely alone in our struggles?
 How commonly our shortcomings surface to frustrate us, and in that frustration catalyze our loneliness?

-The display of affection in support in the video gives us a glimpse of what we could have, if only we did not tax others so heavily, if only the incentive structures of adult life weren't so twisted.
+The display of affection and support in the video gives us a glimpse of what we could have, if only we did not tax others so heavily, if only the incentive structures of adult life weren't so twisted.
 The fact that no one laughs, even for a split second, even when he cries or seems to lose strength seem almost